0xRadi/eth-simple-bank/README.md

 - Import an account provided by ganache.

 ## Step 6.
 Run the Front End Application
-`$ npm run dev`

-or you can simply run http server using python
+You can simply run http server using python

 `$ python3 -m http.server 3000`

 Visit this URL in your browser: http://localhost:3000